-To record a Evacuation Drill, please use the UW 1213 form.
-The next page features a copy of the form that may be printed and filled out by hand.
-To request a hard copy of the form from Building and Fire Safety, please call(206) 616-5519.
+To record an Evacuation Drill, please use the UoW 1213 form.
+The next page features an example of the form that may be printed and filled out by hand.
+To request a hard copy of the form from Building and Fire Safety, please call (206) 616-5519.

-An electronic copy of the UW 1213 form is available at the hyperlink below.
+An electronic copy of the UoW 1213 form is available at the hyperlink below.
 The electronic version of the form may be filled out on your computer.